 We maintain a record of all trades for our personal accounts and those of relatives and other non-clients of the firm.
 This file is reviewed by Ms. Cronin and available to the state banking department's examiner during our on-site audits.
 In addition, Beacon Capital has adopted a detailed Code of Ethics in accordance with SEC Rule 204A-1.
-We will provide this Code of Ethics upon request.
+We will provide this Code of Ethics upon request to any current or prospective client.